Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

-In quantum simulations, we are mostly interested in expectation values of some physical observables, which are often periodic or quasiperiodic for regular quantum dynamics, and the destruction of (quasi)periodicity is a characteristic signature of quantum chaotic dynamics.
-Here, we show the onset of this destruction in Trotterised dynamics as the step size is increased beyond a threshold.
-Figures~\ref{Fig:2_colorPlots}~(a--c) illustrate this effect for A2A-Ising (with $j=64$), Heisenberg (chain of $N = 8$ qubits), and Dicke (with $j=6$) models in the time evolutions of the observables, (a) magnetisation, i.e. the normalised expectation value $\braket{\bar{J}_{z}} = \frac{1}{j}\braket{J_{z}}$ of the $J_{z}$ angular momentum operator, (b) first qubit polarization, i.e. expectation value of Pauli z-operator $\braket{\sigma_{z}^{1}}$, and (c) normalised photon number $\langle n\rangle/n_{j}$ (with $n_{j} = 7\times\dim_{j} := 7\times(2\times j + 1)$ based on the numerical observations discussed in the Sec.~\ref{Sec:SystemSize}), respectively.
-Because the total simulation time of each model in Fig.~\ref{Fig:2_colorPlots} is chosen to reveal long time details of the dynamics, especially for simulation fidelities discussed in Sec.~\ref{Sec:SimFidDynamics}, some of the fast lower contrast dynamics in (quasi)periodic regimes are only revealed when zoomed in.
-The insets in Fig.~\ref{Fig:2_colorPlots} show the (quasi)periodic behaviour present in each model by magnifying both the temporal features and the colour contrasts.
-We have observed this behaviour over a wide range of time scales and show both short- and long-time examples as part of the Trotter error analysis in Sec.~\ref{Sec:ErrorAnalyses}.
+In quantum simulations, we are mostly interested in studying the expectation values of some physical observables, which are typically periodic or quasiperiodic for regular quantum dynamics, and the destruction of (quasi)periodicity is a characteristic signature of quantum chaotic dynamics.
+Here, we show the onset of this destruction in Trotterised dynamics as the step size is increased beyond a clear threshold.
+Figures~\ref{Fig:3_FullDynamicsAndFT}~(a--c) illustrate this effect for A2A-Ising (with $j=64$), Heisenberg (chain of $N = 8$ qubits), and Dicke (with $j=6$) models, showing the time evolutions of the observables: (a) magnetisation---the normalised expectation value $\braket{\bar{J}_{z}} = \frac{1}{j}\braket{J_{z}}$ of the $J_{z}$ angular momentum operator, (b) first qubit polarization---the expectation value of the qubit-1 Pauli z-operator $\braket{\sigma_{z}^{1}}$, and (c) normalised photon number $\langle n\rangle/n_{j}$ (with $n_{j} = 7\times\dim_j := 7\times(2\times j + 1)$ based on the numerical observations discussed in the Sec.~\ref{Sec:SystemSize}), respectively.
+Because the total simulation time of each model in Fig.~\ref{Fig:3_FullDynamicsAndFT} is chosen to reveal long time details of the dynamics, especially for simulation fidelities discussed in Sec.~\ref{Sec:SimFidDynamics}, some of the fast lower contrast dynamics in quasiperiodic regimes are only revealed when zoomed in.
+The insets in Fig.~\ref{Fig:3_FullDynamicsAndFT} show the quasiperiodic behaviour present in each model by magnifying both the temporal features and the colour contrasts.

+The transition from quasiperiodic to quantum chaotic dynamics at the threshold is arguably even more pronounced in the corresponding Fourier spectra.
+Figures~\ref{Fig:3_FullDynamicsAndFT}~(g--i) show the Fourier transform of the expectation value time traces for the same observables defined above.
+These clearly illustrate strongly clustered frequency components with highly varied amplitudes in the dynamics before the threshold and essentially flat and equally spaced Fourier spectra after the threshold.
+Figures~\ref{Fig:3_FullDynamicsAndFT}~(g--i) also provide the first indications that there are two distinct pre-threshold regimes for the quasiperiodic dynamics (which will be discussed further in relation to simulation fidelities below), defined by ``branching'' of the spectral frequencies once the step size is sufficiently large.
+Note that the slanted ``lines'' appearing near the threshold in Fig.~\ref{Fig:3_FullDynamicsAndFT}~(g) are due to digital aliasing of high frequencies that are not properly resolved due to the low sampling rate ($1/\tau$).